 Alongside the music, visitors can discover unique exhibitions such as the Louisiana Folklife Village, browse locally made handicrafts and of course, eat!

 Jazzfest is a major event in New Orleans, so make sure you check out the line-ups and book early.
 While it draws famous musicians from around the country, make sure to check out a few local acts for an authentic NOLA experience.

 Did You Know?

-New Orleans is rightfully proud of it’s rich and unique culinary history, so naturally food is a huge part of the festival.
-You won’t find cotton candy and traditional carnival snacks here though – all food vendors at the event are local and serving up the food for which New Orleans is famous – beignets, muffulettas, jambalaya, gumbo, fried green tomatoes and more.
+New Orleans is rightfully proud of its rich and unique culinary history, so naturally food is a huge part of the festival.
+You won’t find cotton candy and traditional carnival snacks here though.
+All food vendors at the event are local and serving up the food for which New Orleans is famous – beignets, muffulettas, jambalaya, gumbo, fried green tomatoes and more.

 For more information on this fantastic event, click on the official website link we have provided on the left.